ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Applications: for Research

 \section{Applications: \concap{} for Research}

-Here, we show the utility of \concap{} by carrying out four proof-of-concept experiments involving noteworthy practical applications---especially from an ML viewpoint.
+Here, we show the utility of \concap{} via proof-of-concept experiments involving noteworthy practical applications---especially from an ML viewpoint.
 First, we show that \concap{} can be used to replicate prior research~(§\ref{ssec:replicability}).
 Then, we show that \concap{} enables creation of ML-based NIDS from scratch~(§\ref{ssec:development}).
-Finally, we show how to use \concap{} for security assessment of existing NIDS against unseen attacks (§\ref{ssec:enhancing}) and how to use \concap{} to reproduce sophisticated attack chains~(§\ref{ssec:multistep}).
+Finally, we show how to use \concap{} for assessments of existing NIDS against unseen attacks~(§\ref{ssec:enhancing}).

-{\setstretch{0.9} \textbox{{ {\textsc{\textbf{Disclaimer:}} the following ``proof of concept'' experiments are just meant to demonstrate some applications of \concap{}.
+{\setstretch{0.85} \textbox{{ {\textsc{\textbf{Disclaimer:}} the following ``proof of concept'' experiments are just meant to demonstrate some applications of \concap{}.
 We do not claim generalizable results, nor seek to cover all possible cases.}} }}